-- Developing our compensation philosophy, including elements of compensation and target total compensation; - Reviewing our peer group and recommending any adjustments based on changes to our or our peers' financial profiles or business operations; - Preparing periodic competitive analyses of our executive compensation levels by percentile based on proxy data and other survey data provided by Aon: - Assisting in preparing the executive compensation disclosure in this Proxy Statement; - · Advising on market and regulatory trends in executive and director compensation; and - · Providing compensation comparisons for purposes of new hires and our annual and long-term incentive programs.
+- Developing our compensation philosophy, including elements of compensation and target total compensation; - Reviewing our peer group, recommending any adjustments based on changes to our or our peers' financial profiles or business operations and identifying new peers; - Preparing periodic competitive analyses of our executive compensation levels by percentile based on proxy data and other survey data provided by Aon; - Assisting in preparing the executive compensation disclosure in this Proxy Statement; and - Advising on market developments in executive and director compensation.

-In April 2023 and April 2024, respectively, consistent with the requirements of the Exchange Act and Nasdaq Rules, the Compensation Committee evaluated the independence of Aon, as well as its legal advisors at Ropes & Gray LLP, and determined that neither Aon's nor Ropes & Gray's work with and on behalf of the Compensation Committee in fiscal year 2022 or fiscal year 2023 raises any conflict of interest.
+In April 2024 and April 2025, respectively, consistent with the requirements of the Exchange Act and Nasdaq Rules, the Compensation Committee evaluated the independence of Aon, as well as its legal advisors at Ropes & Gray LLP, and determined that neither Aon's nor Ropes & Gray's work with and on behalf of the Compensation Committee in fiscal year 2023 or fiscal year 2024 raises any conflict of interest.